The take over starts here

 We have shown work at the Venice Biennale, Sundance Film Festival and The Tate and have been commissioned by Channel 4, the BBC and the Royal Opera House.

-Last year we made our first app, Karen, which is free to download for iOS or Android.
+In 2015 we made our first app, Karen, which is free to download for iOS or Android.

 Tony White is the author of novels including Foxy-T (Faber and Faber).
 His most recent novel Shackleton’s Man Goes South was the Science Museum’s Atmosphere Commission 2013 and the first novel the Museum had ever published.
 Other titles include the non-fiction work Another Fool in the Balkans, novellas including Dicky Star and the Garden Rule, and numerous short stories.
 Recent projects include Missorts—a permanent GPS-triggered sound work for Bristol—and fiction commissions for the Irish Museum of Modern Art, PEER/Animate Projects and The Wellcome Collection among others.
 In 2010 Tony wrote Ivy4Evr—an interactive drama for mobile phones—for Blast Theory and Channel 4, and he was Script Editor and Story Consultant on Blast Theory’s award-winning Karen app.
 Tony White currently chairs the board of directors of London’s award-winning arts radio station, Resonance 104.4fm.